louisotieno2001/Feraj-Energy-Limited/docs/troubleshooting/PRODUCTS_NOT_LOADING.md

   )
 );

--- Admins can insert products
+-- Staff can insert products
-CREATE POLICY "Admins can insert products"
+CREATE POLICY "Staff can insert products"
 ON products
 FOR INSERT
 TO authenticated